BrandonRackley/dev-101-june-2021/04-alumni-panel-agile-teams-and-project-work/README.md

-# Agile Practices and Teams
+# Day 4: What's it like on the job?
+Alumni Panel, Agile Practices and Teams

 ## Agile vs Waterfall